hakko/subsonic/README.md

 Log in to Subsonic as usual and click the "Configure MusicCabinet" link (the header).
 It should be pretty self-explanatory from there.

-Please note that the initial import of data from last.fm will take a while.
-I'd guess roughly 30 minutes per 10.000 tracks.
+Please note that the initial import of data from last.fm will take a while, roughly 30 minutes per 10.000 tracks.
 You can follow the progress meanwhile but MusicCabinet features won't work until it's finished.